Information for 2025 started to be provided in May, 2024. As updates come in, this site will be updated.

 How can I compare coverage between the different medical plans?

-PEBB has a medical benefit comparison tool you can use.
+PEBB has a medical benefit comparison tool you can use. (to be updated when available)

 What is the amount that WSU pays in addition to what I pay for medical premiums towards my benefits package?